-This field of data science uses DNA computer modelling for use in gene editing, disease diagnosis, cellular evolution and mutation, medicine development, and many other applications in modern science.
+Bioinformatics collects, stores, and analyses biological data for disease diagnosis, cellular evolution and mutation, medicine development, and many other applications.

-- Practical learning in this major will see you using state-of-the-art computer and molecular genetics labs, which includes the Canterbury Sequencing Facility and Ancient DNA Laboratory.
+- Use computer and molecular genetics labs on campus, which includes the Canterbury Sequencing Facility and the Ancient DNA Laboratory.

 You will also need to complete at least another 15 points at any level from any other courses at UC.